cecton/git-tools/README.md

     Merge branch to the current branch with a merge commit only (traditional merge).
 And delete the local and remote branch afterwards.

-    This command will fail in case of merge conflict.
+    This command will fail if there is any conflict.
+(If the branch given is not up-to-date enough with the current branch.

  *  `cargo git update`